 We try to schedule trips when native plants are at their best, though wildflower displays vary depending upon weather patterns.
 A long, cold winter means later blooms; if March is warm and dry, we’ll have early field trips.
 Predicted heavy rain (or snow) will cancel trip.

 We’re looking for field trip leaders and co-leaders.
-If you would like to lead a field trip or know a good destination, email suggestions at least two weeks before the proposed date (longer is better, of course) to email@example.com.
+If you would like to lead a field trip or know a good destination, email suggestions at least two weeks before the proposed date (longer is better, of course) to firstname.lastname@example.org.
 Write-ups should include: date, time, location, directions, what to bring, distance/length of time, difficulty, elevation, and what people may see.
 If you’d like someone else to provide botanical expertise, please mention that.
 If you’d be interested in serving as a botany co-leader (without organizing a trip), we’d love to hear from you!

 Upcoming Field Trips